• Skip to primary navigation

 17) If the chakli breaks in oil, it means there is too much butter in the dough.
 Add more rice flour to the remaining dough and knead it.

-Step 4: Deep Frying Chakli
+Deep Frying Bhajani Chakli

 Collage image of 2 steps showing frying crispy Instant Maharashtrian chakli in hot oil for a golden-brown finish.
 It shows dropping the chakli in hot oil with a slotted spoon.